nutanix-cloud-native/opendocs/docs/capx/v1.1.x/pc_certificates.md

     Disabling certificate verification is not recommended for production purposes and should only be used for testing.

-Certificate verification be disabled by setting the `prismCentral.insecure` attribute to `true` in the `NutanixCluster` spec.
-Certificate verification will be disabled even if an additional trust bundle is configured and the `prismCentral.insecure` attribute is set to `true`.
+Certificate verification can be disabled by setting the `prismCentral.insecure` attribute to `true` in the `NutanixCluster` spec.
+Certificate verification will be disabled even if an additional trust bundle is configured.

-Example of how to disable certificate verification:
+Disabled certificate verification example:

 ```YAML
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1